Visas for Nursing Jobs in Australia

 To work in Australia in a medical/healthcare professional occupation or nursing jobs, you must be registered with the Australia Health Practitioner Regulation Agency.
 You also must have a suitable visa with work rights.
 There is only one National Register which means once you register you can practice in any State in Australia.
 The registration process is different from the visa process and as such there are different requirements and criteria the applicants must meet.
 You need to ensure you meet the relevant criteria before you start the application process.
 You may need to contact education providers and registration bodies in all countries where you studied and have been registered.
 Registration applications are time-sensitive and once approved applicants are given limited time to travel to Australia.
 With different visas having different processing times (and most requiring applicants to enter Australia within a specified period) it is worth considering the order in which visa and registration applications for nursing jobs in Australia are to be lodged.

 Generally, to apply for registration, you need to have met the eight registration criteria such as a Bachelor degree in nursing or/and midwifery and at least 3 months of post-registration work experience.
-The Australian Nursing and Midwifery Registration authority advises that nurses with qualifications below a Bachelor Degree level and/or with qualifications from the below listed countries are unlikely to meet the eligibility criteria required to enter the Australian Nursing Register:
+Following changes in the registration requirements, the Australian Nursing and Midwifery Registration authority advises that nurses with qualifications below a Bachelor Degree level and/or with qualifications from the below listed countries are unlikely to meet the eligibility criteria required to enter the Australian Nursing Register:

 |Belgium (Walloon Region)||Malaysia|